Twipped/InterviewThis/README.md

 - Do you encourage your developers to take the ZCE exam?

 - Which version of PHP are you using?
   - What is the update plan for new PHP releases?

-##JavaScript
+## JavaScript

-- What is your frontend software stack? (jQuery 1 or 2?, Underscore/Lodash?, Angular/Ember/React?, etc)
+- What is your frontend software stack? (jQuery?, Underscore/Lodash?, Angular/Ember/React?, etc)
   - Why did you make those choices?

+- Is your front-end code bundled using a module loader such as Webpack or Browserify?

 - Do you use a templating engine, such as EJS, Jade, or Handlebars?

-- Coffeescript or other transpiler?
+- Do you use a compiled language such as Coffeescript or Typescript?
 (If yes, is it required?)

+- Do you use NodeJS?

 ## System & Network Administration / IT Operations